 Bilateral relations

 Australia and Malaysia are longstanding partners and friends.
-In 2025 we will commemorate 70 years of Australia's diplomatic presence in Malaysia.
-Our relationship is based on mutual respect and our common interests, shared history and strong community links.
+We will celebrate 70 years of diplomatic relations in 2027.
+Our relationship is based on mutual respect, common interests, shared history and strong community links.

-As mid-sized democracies and open trading nations in the Indo-Pacific region, we share a future in the region.
+As mid-sized democracies and open trading nations in the Indo-Pacific region dependent on maritime trade, we share a future in the region.
 We continue to support one another's aspirations for economic development, and shared interests in a region that is open, stable and prosperous.

-In 2021, in recognition that we are a top 10 partner across most sectors, Australia and Malaysia elevated our bilateral relationship to a Comprehensive Strategic Partnership (CSP).
+In 2021, in recognition that we were a top 10 partner across most sectors, Australia and Malaysia elevated our bilateral relationship to a Comprehensive Strategic Partnership (CSP).
 The CSP is underpinned by three streams of cooperation: economic prosperity; society and technology; and defence and regional security.
-Under the CSP, Australia and Malaysia are expanding and modernising cooperation on trade and investment, education and cyber, as well as in new areas such as the digital economy and climate change.
+Under the CSP, Australia and Malaysia are expanding and modernising cooperation on trade and investment, education and cyber, as well as in new areas such as the digital economy, food security and climate change.

 Trade and investment

 Australia's economic and trade relationship with Malaysia is mature, comprehensive and complementary.
-In 2022-23, Malaysia was our second largest trading partner among ASEAN Member States and 8th largest partner overall.
-Australia is Malaysia's 10th largest trading partner.
-Total two-way trade in 2022 was valued at A$33.5 billion.
+In 2025, Malaysia was our second largest two-way goods trading partner in Southeast Asia and ninth largest partner globally.
+Total two-way trade in 2025was valued at A$35 billion.

 Both Malaysia and Australia want to see sustained regional economic growth, for our collective prosperity.
-To help unlock opportunities in two-way trade and investment, last year Australia launched Invested: Australia's Southeast Asia Economic Strategy to 2040 .
+To help unlock opportunities in two-way trade and investment, Australia launched Invested: Australia's Southeast Asia Economic Strategy to 2040 in September 2023.
 The Strategy provides major opportunities for Australian business to diversify into Malaysian markets and to seize the vast economic opportunities our region presents.
-Australian Special Envoy to Southeast Asia Nicolas Moore's visited Malaysia in March and December 2023 to promote opportunities in key sectors outlined in the Strategy's Malaysia Action Plan including: agriculture and food; resources (including the energy transition); education and skills; and the digital economy.
+For Malaysia, the key sectors outlined in the Strategy's Malaysia Action Plan include: agriculture and food; resources (including the energy transition); education and skills; and the digital economy.

 Malaysia is home to some of Australia's major investments in Southeast Asia, including Cochlear, Lynas, NS BlueScope, Lendlease and, more recently, NextDC and AirTrunk.
 In the other direction, leading Malaysian businesses such as Gamuda, Gentari, OSK, Sime Darby, Petronas, as well as EPF and KWAP, are all significant investors in Australia.

 Australia and Malaysia have prioritised cooperation on the digital economy to continue to modernise our economic relationship.
-We are strengthening our cooperation on cyber skills and security, promoting opportunities in TVET and digital skills, and encouraging two-way high-tech investments, such as the recently announced investment by Australia's NextDC in a Tier IV accredited data centre in Malaysia.
+We are strengthening our cooperation on cyber skills and security, promoting opportunities in TVET and digital skills, and encouraging two-way high-tech investments, such as investments by Australia's NextDC and AirTrunk in Tier IV accredited data centres in Malaysia.
 Our Australia-Malaysia Tech Exchange agreement on digital collaboration commits both countries to enhancing digital cooperation, reducing barriers to digital trade, and promoting open digital trade rules.

 We share a common interest in a free and open global trading system.
 2023 marked the 10-year anniversary of the entry-into-force of the bilateral Malaysia-Australia Free Trade Agreement (MAFTA).
-Australia and Malaysia are parties to the Agreement Establishing the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA), the Regional Comprehensive Economic Partnership (RCEP) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), and are working together to advance the Indo-Pacific Economic Framework (IPEF).
+Australia and Malaysia are parties to the Agreement Establishing the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA), the Regional Comprehensive Economic Partnership (RCEP) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).

 Education

-Australian expertise in education and training is highly regarded in Malaysia.
-In 2022, Malaysia ranked 11th as a source country for international students overall, with over 15,000 full year enrolments.
+Malaysia is our 13th largest source of international students, with almost 15,000 students studying in Australia in 2025.
 There is growing two-way interest in short courses, micro-credentials, fellowships and exchanges delivered in partnership with Malaysian and Australian institutions.

-Four Australian universities have invested heavily in the development of Malaysia's higher education system with Monash, Swinburne, Curtin and Wollongong universities having campuses across Kuala Lumpur, Penang and Sarawak.
+Four Australian universities have invested heavily in the development of Malaysia's higher education system with Curtin, Monash, Swinburne and Wollongong universities having campuses across Kuala Lumpur, Penang and Sarawak.
+In 2025, there were over 21,000 students studying with Australian universities in Malaysia.

 Malaysians formed the largest number of original Colombo Plan participants (4,000).
 Today, Malaysia is one of the most popular destinations for Australian undergraduate students to study and intern in Malaysia through the New Colombo Plan.
-We estimate around 7,000 Australians have studied in Malaysia in the past decade, including over 3,000 under the New Colombo Plan.
+Since 2014, the New Colombo Plan has awarded 75 scholarships, 62 semester-length grants, and 4,798 short-term mobility grants for Australian undergraduates to undertake study and work-based experiences in Malaysia.

 Agriculture and food security